rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 You can also use shared objects as a means of sharing arbitrary data in real-time.

 Consider that you have a server side application that tracks subscriber count.
 Now if you want to share that with clients (ex: display active subscriber count on the player), you can have the server side logic push this information into a shared object.
-On the client side, you can subscribe to this sharedobject to receive real-time updates of changing subscriber count.
+On the client-side, you can subscribe to this sharedobject to receive real-time updates of changing subscriber count.

 #### Sending messages over the stream